Drakiat/drakiat.github.io/_posts/2025-12-19-Turning-A-Motorized-Mount-Smart.md

 }
 }
 ```
 Using these functions, I was able to get my mount to move up and down programmatically.
-Sweet!

-## Integration with Home Automation
+Nice!

-Next I needed to connect the microcontroller to my Wi-Fi Network, and link it to my Google Home.
-I used two free online services for that: IFTTT and Adafruit IO.
+Now, to tie it into my home automation, I needed to connect the Pico to Wi-Fi and link it to Google Home.
+I turned to two free services: IFTTT and Adafruit IO.

-## Adafruit IO Setup

-After creating a free account on Adafruit, you can need to create a Feed and a Dashboard.
-In my dashboard I made a simple Toggle Switch with UP/DOWN values.
+Setting up Adafruit IO was simple—after a free account, I created a feed and dashboard with a toggle switch for UP/DOWN commands.

 <p><img src="/images/adafruit.png" alt="Adafruit dashboard" /></p>
 <br>

-## IFTTT Setup

-On IFTTT, you need to link both your Google Assistant and your Adafruit Account.
-You can then set up a new Applet where
-IF = Google Assistant -> "Activate Scene"
-THEN = Adafruit -> "Send Data to a Feed"
+For IFTTT, I linked my Google Assistant and Adafruit accounts, then crafted an applet: when I say "Activate Scene" to Google, it sends data to my Adafruit feed.
 <p><img src="/images/ifttt.png" alt="IFTTT setup" /></p>
 <br>

 ## Connecting the Pico

-Once it is all setup, you need to connect you Pico to Wi-Fi and Adafruit.
-In order to talk to Adafruit using the MQTT protocol, I used built-in libraries, as well as PubSubClient.h by Nick O'Leary, which was easily installable through the Arduino "Manage Libraries" interface.

-## Code
+With everything configured, I connected the Pico to Wi-Fi using the built-in WiFi.h and PubSubClient.h by Nick O'Leary for MQTT communication with Adafruit.

-The full .ino code is published [here](https://github.com/Drakiat/c1101-dooya/tree/main) and should be easily modifiable for other use cases.
+The complete .ino code is available in [my repo](https://github.com/Drakiat/c1101-dooya), ready for adaptation to other projects.

 <p><img src="/images/signal.gif" alt="Signal replay GIF" /></p>
 <br>